bollu/ppsspp-help/input/index.md

 This is the standard mode.
 The PSP can render to any location in its VRAM and use as either the scanout buffer (what you see on the screen) or textures.
 Many games use this to implement special effects, or simply to implement 30fps (you need to show the same buffer twice).
 We simulate this by allocating an OpenGL FBO for every PSP framebuffer location.

-Note: This option is mandatory for some games like __Grand Theft Auto Liberty City Stories__ and __Grand Theft Auto Vice City Stories__ that shows black screen without it.
+Note: This option is mandatory for many games, including __Grand Theft Auto Liberty City Stories__ and __Grand Theft Auto Vice City Stories__, which show black screen without it.

 __Non-buffered mode__

-Disabling the buffered mode is a speed hack that may or may not speed up some games, and may cause graphical artefacts and/or screen flickering.
+Disabling the buffered mode is a speed hack that may or may not speed up some games, and may cause graphical glitches and/or screen flickering.
 Another effect of disabling this option is that you lose the ability to change render resolution independently of window size.

 Due to emulation bugs, some games are improved in non-buffered mode.
+* __Sword Art Online__ It fixes the overbrightness issue.
-* __Wipeout Pulse and Pure__ It fixes the overbright issue.
+* __Wipeout Pulse and Pure__ It fixes the overbrightness issue.

 __Read framebuffers to memory (CPU)__